cghimire/Predicting-Airbnb-Listing-Price/README.md

 Based on my random forest regtression model, we can see that the amenities and accommodates are top 2 important features to predict price.
 Which makes sence because these two features are important to determine the listing price.

+## Neural Network

+The score return the coefficient of determination R^2 of the prediction.
+R square compares the fit of the chosen model with that of a horizontal straight line (the null hypothesis).
+If the chosen model fits worse than a horizontal line, then R square is negative.
+So, this is not a best fit model to predict the listing price.

 ## Future Plan

 Due to time constraints, I couldn't able to do indepth analysis of all the features.
 If I get a chance to do further analysis in the future, I will perform some others ML models such as XGBoost to compare the best fit model to predict listing price.
 I tried to use XGBoost, but I got error while importing XGBoost library in my MacOS.